ThiagoPanini/sparksnake/docs/mkdocs/features/demo-glue.md

 ## Extracting Statistical Attributes

 Another powerful feature inside *sparksnake* allows users to extract a series of statistical attributes based on a numeric column and a set of columns to be grouped in the aggregation process.
-With the method `extract_aggregate_statistics()` the users can enrich their data analysis and get specialized DataFrames to answear all possible business questions.
+With the method `agg_data()` the users can enrich their data analysis and get specialized DataFrames to answear all possible business questions.

 To see this in practice, let's now use the `df_payments` DataFrame with payments data of online orders.